 Condensation is a problem which has become more prevalent since standards for modern construction have changed.
-When warm moist air, produced naturally through daily living comes into contact with cold surfaces, water droplets within the air will condense on the cold surfaces such as windows and cold areas of wall.
+When warm moist air, produced naturally through daily living meets cold surfaces, water droplets within the air will condense on the cold surfaces such as windows and cold areas of wall.
 In due course, prolonged moisture build-up may result in mould growth or timber rot.